SurferAdmin/freqstart/README.md

 * Changed expose to port redirect with localhost ip to proxy project files.
 * Added docker network prune in project compose routine to remove orphaned networks.
 * Added reset mode to stopp and remove all containers, networks and images.
+* Improved check for nginx if is not installed.
+* Fixed login data creation in FreqUI routine when no entries were made.

 `v0.1.5`
 * Added docker network policy to proxy project files and bot files (Workaround to use multiple docker project files).